Advance Auto Parts: History

 2006-2010 Chevrolet HHR used as the fleet vehicle of the company.

 In April 1932, Arthur Taubman purchased the Advance Stores from Pep Boys, with two stores in Roanoke, Virginia, and one in Lynchburg, Virginia.
 Advance premiered on the Fortune 500 list of companies in 2003 at No. 466.
 In January 2005, Advance was named the “Best Managed Company in America” in the retail sector by Forbes.
-In July 2018, the corporation was ranked at No. 1,412 on the Forbes "World's Biggest Public Companies" list, but by March 2025, the company was too small to rank on the list.
+In July 2018, the corporation was ranked at No. 1,412 on the Forbes "World's Biggest Public Companies" list.
 Advance ranked No. 326 on the 2019 Fortune 500 list and No. 415 in 2024.
 The company retails various brand name, original equipment manufacturer (OEM) and private label automotive replacement parts, accessories, batteries and maintenance items for domestic and imported cars, vans, sport utility vehicles and light and heavy duty trucks.
+Owned private label brands include Argos and Diehard batteries.

 Advance Auto Parts shares are mainly held by institutional investors such as The Vanguard Group, BlackRock, State Street Corporation, and others.
 The first major expansion of Advance Auto Parts was in 1998 when the company acquired the remaining operations of Western Auto, an auto parts and general store retailer.
 Most of the Western Auto operations had been taken over by Sears, Roebuck and Co. in 1987.
 Then, in April 2001, Advance Auto Parts acquired Carport Auto Parts, a regional retail chain with 29 stores in Alabama and Mississippi.
 On November 28, Advance acquired Discount Auto Parts, Inc., a regional auto parts chain with 671 stores in Florida, Alabama, Georgia, South Carolina, and Louisiana.
 Upon completion of this merger, Advance Auto Parts became a publicly traded company, listed as a common stock on the New York Stock Exchange under the symbol AAP.
 The year ended with 2,484 stores in 38 states.

 Interior of an Advance Auto Parts store in Cherokee County, North Carolina.

 In July 2002, Advance Auto Parts received bankruptcy court approval to acquire 57 Trak Auto stores in northern Virginia, Washington, DC, and eastern Maryland.

 In December 2012, Advance Auto Parts acquired BWP Distributors—a Carquest franchise for the New England region—that included the transfer of 124 company owned retail locations plus 2 distribution centers.
 The responsibility for 92 independently owned locations that were service by BWP were transferred to General Parts, Inc., the largest Carquest franchise along with one distribution center for servicing those locations.
 Advance Auto Parts entered into a definitive agreement to acquire General Parts International, Inc. (GPI), a privately held distributor and supplier of equipment and aftermarket replacement products for commercial markets operating under the Carquest and WorldPac brands on October 16, 2013.
 The deal created the largest automotive aftermarket parts provider in North America.
 GPI, headquartered in Raleigh, North Carolina, has seen a significant rise in personnel since being acquired by Advance.
 The acquisition was completed on January 3, 2014.